Harvey Seeley Mudd: Personal life

 Mudd lived in Beverly Hills on Benedict Canyon Drive.
 The Tudor style residence was designed for Charles Boldt, owner of the Ohio-based Boldt Glass Co. that produced the popular Mason jars, by architect Elmer Grey in 1922.
 The residence is on an acre of land with seven bedrooms and a swimming pool.
 In 2008, the house was listed for sale at a price of $11.495 million.
 The historic property is known as the Harvey Mudd Estate.
 As of October 2013, this house is for sale again, asking price is $19.99 million.

 Mudd died of a heart attack on April 12, 1955, at his home in Beverly Hills, California.
 He was 66 years old.
-He is interred at Forest Lawn Memorial Park in Glendale.
 Mildred Mudd died three years later at the age of 67.

 Harvey Mudd College

 After Mudd's death in 1955, Mildred Mudd supported the founding later that year of the planned undergraduate college of science and engineering college at Claremont, which would be named for him.
 Mildred and family members contributed $2 million to endow Harvey Mudd College, which awards degrees in science and engineering.
-The degree programs require humanities and the social science coursework.
-Mildred was elected as the first chairman of the Board of Trustees of the college, serving from 1955 until 1958.
+The degree programs require humanities and social science coursework.
+Mildred was elected as the first chairman of the board of trustees of the college, serving from 1955 until 1958.